perlus3/perlus3/README.md

 # :gem: About me:

 ### :raising_hand: Hi!
 My name is Kamil, I'm 28 years old, and I'm learning web development with JavaScript/TypeScript.
-### :telescope: I'm looking for a job as Junior FullStack Developer.
+### :telescope: I'm looking for a job as Junior JavaScript/TypeScript Developer.

 # :muscle: Contact me: